 Order of St. Patrick

 Some German and British military decorations share a common design known as Brunswick Cross and this is often seen with a star as a background.
 The star is usually eight-pointed (sometimes four or sixteen) and composed of many narrow rays.
-The eight-pointed star represents the numerical value of the name of Yeshua (Jesus) in Hebrew, 888, making 8 a Christian 'super-number'.
 The rays are straight or wavy and the design is called the Brunswick Star.

 When the modern police and fire services were established, it was customary for ex-military officers to be involved in selecting suitable uniforms and insignia; another reason why the star has become so ubiquitous.
 The familiar British police helmet, for example, was introduced by ex-military police chief officers around 1875 and based on the army's ceremonial helmet.
 It replaced the top hat style and other caps used by the civilian-inspired constables of Henry Fielding's Bow Street Runners and Prime Minister Sir Robert Peel's 'Bobbies' or 'Peelers'.

-For the fire service of Britain and historically related countries such as Australia, New Zealand, India and many African3 countries, the flames of the Brunswick Star seem more fitting than the bulging cross used in the United States (see Florian Cross).
+For the fire service of Britain and historically-related countries such as Australia, New Zealand, India and many African countries, the flames of the Brunswick Star seem more fitting than the bulging cross used in the United States (see Florian Cross).

 In many places, for example former Soviet bloc countries, Christian symbols are less common in civil and military badges.
 Rather than use a star or something that may be traced back to a cross, images are used which describe the nature of the job.
 The Israeli fire service, for example, features a helmet and two crossed axes encompassed by the Mogen Dovid.
 Swords, wreaths and birds, such as eagles, are also very common.